remontada1/NutritionDiary/README.md

-Simple WebAPI application for practice following instruments:
+Simple WebAPI application for to get experience of using following instruments:
 - Web API
 - Unity IoC
 - Entity Framework